SuperOfficeDocs/superoffice-docs/docs/en/request/reply-templates/learn/index.md

 In the Reply templates screen, you will find the reply templates available to you.
 The reply templates are in a [folder structure][10] that you can create yourself.

-1. Select **Knowledge base** > **Reply templates**.
+1. Go to ![icon][img1] **Main menu** in the top bar and select **Knowledge base** > **Reply templates**.
-2. Go to the required folder.
+1. Go to the required folder.
-3. Click the reply template you are interested in.
+1. Click the reply template you are interested in.
 The **View reply templates** screen appears, containing information about access level, language and owner.
 In the tabs below, you can see the reply template text itself and any attachments.

 ## What would you like to do now?